-- If a child is at immediate risk of harm, separate alleged victims and others involved, administer first aid (appropriate to their level of training) and call 000 for urgent medical or police assistance where required to respond to immediate health or safety concerns. - Notify the Principal or Student Wellbeing Coordinator as soon as possible, who will ensure our school follows the steps in these procedures.
+- If a child is at immediate risk of harm, separate alleged victims and others involved, administer first aid (appropriate to their level of training) and call 000 for urgent medical or police assistance where required to respond to immediate health or safety concerns. - Notify the child safety officer, or a member of the leadership team or wellbeing team as soon as possible, who will ensure our school follows the steps in these procedures.